CDMX: Art and Design (Re)Construct a City | SU25 Faculty-Led

 LEARNING OUTCOMES

-• Firsthand exposure to the international world of art, design, and craft;
+Gain first hand exposure to the international world of art, design, and craft;

-• Think critically about how social, historical, and economic conditions inform the life of the city, the experience of travel, and the world of art and design.
+Think critically about how social, historical, and economic conditions inform the life of the city, the experience of travel, and the world of art and design;

 ABOUT MEXICO CITY, MEXICO